top of page

-About GEDFest
+About GEDfest

 “GEDfest started out as a way of keeping Canadian musical tradition alive.
 For many generations, the Beatles and the Rolling Stones kept the idea of Britain alive, as their music was distinctly British.
 America has Bruce Springsteen, and John Cougar, and Willie Nelson, along with many others who keep the “America” in “Americana” music.
 With Gord Downie’s passing, music that generations viewed as being distinctly and uniquely Canadian was in danger of fading into the past.
 GEDfest is as much about keeping past Canadian memories alive as it is creating new ones.
 It gives us a reason to come together, play music and share some fun times with friends, while giving back to those affected by cancer in our local community.
 This is what makes me especially passionate about GEDfest”